Dogs in Hot Cars: Essential Summer Safety Tips

 Glazed eyes

-When It's Too Hot to Walk Your Dog
+When Is It Too Hot to Walk Your Dog?

-Many owners don't realise pleasant weather can be dangerous.
+Many owners don't realize that pleasant weather can be dangerous.
 Here's when it's too hot to walk your dog:

 Safe walking temperatures: